visgl/deck.gl/docs/v4.0/layers/arc-layer.md

 - Default: `1`

 The stroke width used to draw each arc.
+Unit in pixels.

 ##### `getSourcePosition` (Function, optional)